-Students apply to participate in BOLT during the second semester of their freshman year or during the summer for an incoming fall transfer/RUE student.
+Students may apply to be participants (BOLTers) during the second semester of their freshman year or during the summer for an incoming fall transfer/RUE student.
 Those accepted return to campus at the end of August to participate in a 5 day backpacking trip in the White Mountains of New Hampshire.
-The participants (BOLTers) are divided into groups of ten.
+BOLTers are divided into groups of ten.
 Each group contains 7-8 sophomores or new transfers and 2-3 junior or senior leaders.

-Future leaders spend all of spring semester training to lead a group the following year.
-In the fall semester leaders facilitate activities for their groups and have several training meetings.
-Leaders are encourgaged to continue their connection to BOLT by serving on a Steering Committee that recruits and trains new leaders and participants, plans year round program events, and positively shapes the program in various ways.
-Leaders can apply to become one of the five student managers.
+Future leaders spend all of spring semester training to lead and mentor a group the following year.
+In the fall semester leaders facilitate activities for their groups and have several leader training and planning meetings.
+Leaders are encouraged to continue their connection to BOLT by serving on a Steering Committee that helps lead the program, recruits and trains new leaders and participants, plans program events, and positively shapes the program in various ways.
+Leaders can also apply to become one of our student managers.
 Student managers work closely with the director to oversee the operational and programmatic aspects of BOLT.

 BOLT Leader: A BOLT Leader is a sophomore, junior, or senior .5er who is committed to becoming proficient in the technical and facilitation skills necessary to lead a group both on campus and in the wilderness.
 A Leader receives 120-180 hours of training during the Spring to prepare them to lead and faciliate a BOLT group in the fall.
 As a BOLT Leader, they help guide their group through life at Brown and provide opportunities for community connection and personal growth throughout the fall semester at Brown.

 Mentor: A Mentor is a BOLT Leader who commits to expanding their understanding of leadership through continued trainings and the opportunity to teach.
 Mentors provide the core instruction and support during the Leader training in the Spring.
 Full time Mentors attend all Spring skills trainings, teach all BOLT technical and facilitation skills, and effectively communicate the philosophies and policies of BOLT.
 They are also responsible for observing and supporting the development of a small group of Leaders (a home group) throughout the Spring training.
 Part time Mentors help to facilitate some but not all spring trainings.
 Mentors are an essential part of BOLT's continuity and program development.